 "A prospect asked for our last pentest report.
 We didn't have one.
 The deal stalled."

 Most security buying decisions trace back to one of these five sentences.
-We built our engagements to answer them.

 "A prospect asked for our last pentest report.
 We didn't have one.
 The deal stalled."